MohitSharma66/Hotel-Website/hello readme.md

 5. **Moving Code to Frontend & UI Changes**:
    - Moved the project code from the retailer directory to the frontend directory, and adapted the UI accordingly.
    - Updated the layout using Tailwind CSS, resolving styling issues that arose during the migration.

+6. **Moving from Frontend to Client & Navbar Integration**:
+   -Moved the project code from the frontend directory to the client directory.
+   -Integrated the navbar with the shopping cart page to ensure smooth navigation across the platform.

 ## Challenges Faced
 - Designing a **unique UI** for both the shopping cart and checkout pages while maintaining functionality and ensuring a seamless user experience.